-If you started taking photos with your phone and learned the basics of composition and light manipulation you want to start using a proper camera I get it.
+If you started taking photos with your phone or compact point and shoot camera and learned the basics of composition and light manipulation you want to start using a proper camera I get it.

 You are starting photography and just switching from using a smartphone to a DSLR or Mirrorless camera.

 I’ll say it again, don’t make the mistake of entering the world of expensive cameras so early.

 You can do whatever you want with your money, but my advice is to try to save your money for a trip for example.
 So that you can put in practice what your learning and get the best out of your photography learning experience.

 Ultimately photos are also made by great locations, landscapes and people you meet.